mrblasco/socratic-AI/Reviews/round_1/rebuttal_point_by_point.md

 > *Figure \@ref(fig:boot-accuracy) illustrates that students' prediction accuracy was positively skewed in both treatment groups, with a greater accuracy for students exposed to AI reasoning.
 To estimate confidence intervals for the median difference in accuracy betweeen the groups, we used a nonparametric bootstrap approach.
 This procedure involved resampling participants' absolute errors (n = 1,999) to build a distribution of medians for each group.
 The 5th and 95th percentiles of the resulting distribution were used to construct a 90% confidence interval for the difference in accuracy between groups.
 The interval ranged from 0 to 70, indicating a greater accuracy (lower error) for the students exposed to AI-generated reasoning (one-sided, p < 0.05).*

-- In the appendix,  the regression models we have corre [xxx]
+- In the Supporting Information section, we have clarified the information about the regression models [TBC]

 > **The discussion addresses the research findings and identifies some methodological limitations.
 Since there was little specific literature on the specific research questions in the Introduction, the discussion of the results in the context of the existing literature is also very brief.
 However, it is particularly striking that the entire discussion does not contain a single reference/citation.
 In my opinion, this would be essential for a scientific publication.**

-Ok.
+TBA

 > **In my opinion, some interpretations of the results go too far.
 In particular, the data on learning and retention effects can only give first indications, because each type of task was completed exactly once by the students.
 The database is therefore too small to provide generalizable results.
 Nevertheless, the article contains interesting results, especially on the interaction/acceptance of a socratic AI tutor by people who had prior experience with chatGPT.**